KernelFox0/dell-g15-hackintosh-efi/README.md

 The dGPU needs to be disabled.
 My laptop has an RTX 3060 GPU.
 The ACPI path might be different with other cards.
 Replace the ACPI path with yours in SSDT-dGPU-Off.aml.

-If you have more than 16 GBs of RAM, enable the DisableIoMapperMapping quirk in config.plist > Kernel > Quirks
+If you have more than 16 GBs of RAM, enable the DisableIoMapperMapping quirk (**Not DisableIoMapper!**) in config.plist > Kernel > Quirks

 You'll need to generate new SMBIOS with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 Use MacBookPro16,4 smbios.
 > The Type part gets copied to Generic -> SystemProductName.